-Green Bird Press is a small letterpress printing and bindery operation with a modern, minimalist, and often geeky, approach to design.
-All letterpress products are hand printed on a 6×10 inch Kelsey press using a combination of handset type and magnesium plates produced from digital files.
+Green Bird Press is a small letterpress printing and bindery operation in Bend, Oregon with a modern, minimalist, often geeky, approach to design.
+All letterpress products are hand printed on my Vandercook and Kelsey presses using a combination of handset type and custom metal printing plates.
 Various ready-to-purchase designs including cards, coasters, recipe cards, and limited edition prints are available along with a variety of custom monogram and wedding notecard designs.
-All journals are one of a kind hand bound books using traditional binding techniques and good quality paper suitable for writing or drawing.
-Right now, most books are one of a kind and many make use of repurposed materials for the covers.
+All journals are one of a kind hand bound books using traditional binding techniques with blank paper suitable for writing or drawing.

-I’m slowly beginning to offer personalized printed products including monogram and wedding notecards and I’ve been working on some limited edition prints too.
+My product offering change frequently as I work on new designs so check back eveny now and again to see what new!
 I hope to continue to increase my product options over time and I’m always open to working with clients on individual custom projects.